Spin-1/2 Ising-Heisenberg Cairo pentagonal model in the presence of an external magnetic field: Effect of Land\'e g-factors: Introduction

-During the past two decades it has become possible to synthesize a large variety of compounds such as $\mathrm{A}_3\mathrm{Cu}_3(\mathrm{PO}_4)_4$ with $\mathrm{A}=\mathrm{Ca}, \mathrm{Sr}$ \cite{Drillon1}, $\mathrm{Cu}_3\mathrm{Cl}_6(\mathrm{H}_2\mathrm{O})_2 \cdot 2\mathrm{H}_8\mathrm{C}_4\mathrm{SO}_2$ \cite{Okamoto1999,Okamoto2003}, the ferromagnetic diamond chains in polymeric coordination compound $\mathrm{Cu}_3(\mathrm{TeO}_3)_2\mathrm{Br}_2$ \cite{Uematsu} and the natural mineral azurite [$\mathrm{Cu}_3(\mathrm{CO}_3)_2(\mathrm{OH})_2$] \cite{Kikuchi1,Kikuchi2}, which can be properly studied in terms of Heisenberg spin models.
+Along the years, the synthesis of compounds such as $\mathrm{A}_3\mathrm{Cu}_3(\mathrm{PO}_4)_4$ with $\mathrm{A}=\mathrm{Ca}, \mathrm{Sr}$ \cite{Drillon1}, $\mathrm{Cu}_3\mathrm{Cl}_6(\mathrm{H}_2\mathrm{O})_2 \\ \cdot 2\mathrm{H}_8\mathrm{C}_4\mathrm{SO}_2$ \cite{Okamoto1999,Okamoto2003}, the diamond chain like polymers $\mathrm{Cu}_3(\mathrm{TeO}_3)_2\mathrm{Br}_2$ \cite{Uematsu} and the natural mineral azurite $[\mathrm{Cu}_3(\mathrm{CO}_3)_2(\mathrm{OH})_2]$ \cite{Kikuchi1,Kikuchi2}, became possible.
+These materials can be studied in terms of Heisenberg spin models.
 Recently, a mixed $3d/4f$ cyclic coordination cluster with a ground-state spin of $S = 60$ was studied experimentally in \cite{Baniodeh}, where the authors synthesised the $\mathrm{Gd}$-containing isotropic member of a new series of cyclic coordination clusters, forming a nano-torus with alternating gadolinium and iron ions with a nearest neighbour $\mathrm{Fe}–\mathrm{Gd}$ coupling and a frustrating next-nearest neighbour $\mathrm{Fe}–\mathrm{Fe}$ coupling.
 This arrangement corresponds to a cyclic delta or saw-tooth chain \cite{Baniodeh}.
-Motivated by the compound $\mathrm{Bi}_2\mathrm{Fe}_4\mathrm{O}_9$, in Ref. \cite{Rojas2012} it was given a general solution for the frustrated Ising model on the so-called 2-D Cairo pentagonal lattice, i.e. a planar lattice where the tiling is achieved with nonregular pentagons.
+Motivated by the compound $\mathrm{Bi}_2\mathrm{Fe}_4\mathrm{O}_9$, in Ref. \cite{Rojas2012} it was given a general solution for the frustrated Ising model on the so-called 2-D Cairo pentagonal lattice, i.e. a planar lattice where the tiling is achieved with non-regular pentagons.
 In Ref. \cite{Rousochatzakis2012} the antiferromagnetic Heisenberg model on the Cairo pentagonal lattice was studied.
-Afterwards, F. C. Rodrigues {\it et al.} designed an interesting spin model for a stripe of the Cairo pentagonal Ising-Heisenberg lattice, and investigated in detail zero-temperature phase transition and some thermodynamic parameters for such model in \cite{Rodrigues}.
+Afterwards, F. C. Rodrigues {\it et al.} sketched a stripe of the Cairo pentagonal Ising-Heisenberg model, and studied the ground-state phase transition and some thermodynamic parameters for such model in \cite{Rodrigues}.
 The advantage of the Cairo pentagonal Ising-Heisenberg stripe geometry is to make possible analytical calculations, and also the possibility of considering the effect of the interactions of classical spins interacting with quantum ones.
 Another advantage, exploited in the following, is that it allows for an evaluation of the effect of external magnetic fields.